Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Caribbean Crossing is a lily pad walk that features five floating pads for users to walk.
-Do not hang on cargo net.
+Do not hang on the cargo net.
 If you fall in, you must go to the side and exit the pool area.
 Please follow the following rules:

 Castaway Bay is a water playground for all ages that features a large dipping bucket with 281 gallons of water that dumps every 5 minutes.
 It includes water guns, fountains, and other spray features and water jets.
 Small children must remain in arms reach of an adult at all times.
 Do not hang on ropes or other apparatus or walk in front of slides.

 Sand Castle Cove Play Area is a play area for small children that features an interactive play unit with water.
 Users must shower after use.
 Parents must remain with small children.
-Do not throw sand or rake sand from area.
+Do not throw sand or rake sand from the area.

 Splash Pad is a wet deck in the 6-foot area of the pool.
 Access is from the 3 1/2-foot area.
 Diligently watch small children.
-No running or jumping across river.
-No running or horseplay on wet deck.
+No running or jumping across the river.
+No running or horseplay on the wet deck.

 Yes, we now have a Leisure River at the park.

-We have a six-lane 25-yard pool with a water depth from 4 to 6 feet.
+We have a six-lane 25-yard pool with water depth from 4 to 6 feet.
 A minimum of two lanes will always be reserved for lap swim.
 The following rules must be followed: